 - CSPI applicants must be willing to accept and fulfill all requirements of the program Statement of Understanding (SOU).
 The SOU stipulates work hours, training, character, academic and administrative expectations of students who have been accepted into the program.

-- Tatoos: Applicants may not have tattoos or body markings that are inconsistent with the CG tattoo, body marking, body piercing, and mutilation policy.
+- Tattoos: Applicants may not have tattoos or body markings that are inconsistent with the CG tattoo, body marking, body piercing, and mutilation policy.

-- Selectees enlist in the Coast Guard in pay grade E-3 with a four year active-duty obligation and a four-year inactive reserve obligation.
+- Selectees enlist in the CG in paygrade E-3 with a four year active duty obligation and a four-year inactive Reserve obligation.

-- At OCS graduation, CSPI members will be discharged from their enlisted status and commissioned as an O-1 (ensign) Coast Guard officer (reserve commission) with an initial three-year active-duty obligation.
+- At OCS graduation, CSPI members will be discharged from their enlisted status and commissioned as an O-1 (Ensign) Coast Guard officer with an initial three-year active-duty obligation.

 - Refer to the OJAK, page 53 for program FAQs

 If you are ready to apply, you must visit the “Plan Your Next Move to become an Active Duty Coast Guard Officer” page and follow the application process, which includes downloading the application check list.